acraugh/pds4-context-products/README.md

 You can now edit, add, and rename files using your usual local methods (editors, file explorers, etc.).
 Git will track your changes.
 When
-you're done, commit the changes to your branch, and then publish those changes to the same branch in your working repo on GitHub.
+you're done, commit the changes to your branch, and then push those changes to the same branch in your working repo on GitHub.

 #### Using git CLI